microstub/microstub.github.io/_posts/2020-12-11-mono-dot-net-injection.md

 ```

 It is also worth keeping track of the mono/.NET assembly versions used in the
 original application.
-Ideally you would want to use an identical .NET version as
+Ideally you would want to use an identical `.NET` version as
-compiling your c# exploit with the wrong .NET version can cause your exploit to
+compiling your `C#` exploit with the wrong .NET version can cause your exploit to
 fail.

-For Robocraft .NET v2.0 was required.
+For Robocraft `.NET` `v2.0` was required.
 Finding support for an older version of
-.NET can be difficult as most modern C# IDE's do not support such an old target.
+`.NET` can be difficult as most modern C# IDE's do not support such an old target.
 A simple solution to this problem is to download an older version of mono.

-At this point the second stage payload (our c# exploit) can be developed.
+At this point the second stage payload (our `C#` exploit) can be developed.
 I
 chose to implement three simple functionalities:

  - Increase/decrease game speed